 | NEAREST AIRPORT | AENA Ibiza (IBZ) — 15 min to Eivissa |

 If you need an ibiza film permit that actually gets signed — not a form you email into a void and chase for three weeks — you’re in the right tab.
 We file Ajuntament d’Eivissa dossiers every month.
 We know which clerk at the Oficina de Registre d’Entrada takes a dossier on Thursday afternoon and which one makes you wait until Monday.
 We know what the Consell d’Eivissa heritage office will push back on when you mention Dalt Vila.
-We know which month the Parque Natural de Ses Salines salt-pan work can’t happen because the flamingos are nesting.
-The permit that lands on the mayor’s desk is the one built by somebody who still talks to the mayor.
+We know which month the Parc Natural de Ses Salines salt-pan work can’t happen because the flamingos are nesting.
+The work goes to people who file these every week, not to a stranger emailing a generic inbox.

 Municipal permits for Eivissa, Sant Josep, Sant Antoni, Santa Eulària and Sant Joan.
 Natural park permits for Ses Salines and Es Vedrà lookouts.
 Costas filings for any intertidal or closed-beach frame.
 Consell d’Eivissa heritage sign-off for Dalt Vila walls and bastions.
-AESA commercial drone applications — all Ibiza airspace is inside the AENA CTR, so a municipal permit never substitutes AESA.
+AESA commercial drone applications — all Ibiza airspace sits inside the AENA CTR, so the drone clearance comes from AESA.
 Guardia Civil road-closure coordination for coastal-road moving-vehicle shots.
 AENA Ibiza airside slots.
 Private-finca contracts across the island.
 These are ibiza shoot permits the way a producer needs them: filed in parallel, tracked per shoot day, archived on wrap.

-Ibiza, Mallorca and Berlin under one contract — one producer, three postcodes, three bureaucracies, zero extra invoices.
-Ibiza photoshoot permits and the ibiza parque natural permit filed here; Mallorca Tramuntana stack filed the same week if your campaign crosses islands; Berlin Drehgenehmigung handled end-to-end if the trip extends north.
+One producer, one contract, no extra invoices for the paperwork.
+Ibiza photoshoot permits and the ibiza parc natural permit filed here; the Formentera stack filed in parallel as its own window if your campaign crosses to the smaller island.
 Brief us the dates and the beach.
 We’ll come back with what’s filable, what needs a 21-day runway, and what can flex.

-You file a dossier with the Parque Natural office through the Consell d’Eivissa environmental channel.
+You file a dossier with the Parc Natural office through the Consell d’Eivissa environmental channel.
 Lead time is 14–21 working days — not the 3–5 days they’ll quote informally.
-Flamingo nesting closes parts of the salt-pans April through June; that’s not negotiable.
+Flamingo nesting closes parts of the salt-pans April through June, and that closure rarely flexes.
 We build your shoot calendar around the biology, not the other way around.
 Submit the dossier clean the first time and the sign-off comes back clean.

-Yes, for a 30–90 minute dawn window — but it needs a 21+ working-day filing with Ajuntament de Sant Josep, Demarcación de Costas Illes Balears, and Parque Natural.
-Costas is the third signature that nobody warns producers about — the dossier that routes through the town hall alone will be rejected.
+Yes, for a 30–90 minute dawn window — but it needs a 21+ working-day filing with Ajuntament de Sant Josep, Demarcación de Costas en Illes Balears, and Parc Natural.
+Costas is the third signature that catches most producers out — a dossier routed through the town hall alone tends to come back rejected.
 We get a Guardia Civil presence on the access road so the yoga classes don’t walk through frame.

-All of Ibiza’s airspace is inside the AENA Ibiza CTR, so a municipal permit never substitutes an AESA filing.
+All of Ibiza’s airspace sits inside the AENA Ibiza CTR, so drone clearance comes from AESA — a town-hall permit doesn’t cover the flight on its own.
 You need AESA operator registration, a registered UAS, specific-category authorisation (typically STS-ES or a PDRA-ES route for commercial coastal work), and coordination with AENA Ibiza.
 Lead time 21 working days, honest.
-Es Vedrà has further restrictions as a protected natural area on top of the CTR layer.
+Es Vedrà carries further restrictions as a protected natural area on top of the CTR layer.

 Yes, but the route is different.
 Ajuntament d’Eivissa files the municipal occupation permit; Consell d’Eivissa’s heritage office signs off on the specific walls, bastions and bastion-top terraces you’re dressing or lighting.
 Expect 14 working days minimum, sometimes longer if your shot list includes the cathedral surrounds.
 No open flames, no anchor points into stone.
-Early morning before the cruise coaches is the only workable window.
+Early morning before the cruise coaches arrive is usually the only window that works.

 Yes, materially.
-Every authority on the stack — Ajuntament, Parque Natural, Costas, Consell heritage — applies separate fee bands and documentation requirements for commercial work versus editorial.
+Every authority on the stack — Ajuntament, Parc Natural, Costas, Consell heritage — applies separate documentation requirements for commercial work versus editorial.
 Commercial means a client campaign; editorial means unbranded portfolio work.
-Filing commercial scope under an editorial declaration is the fastest way to have your permit revoked on shoot day.
-We quote the right route from the first call.
+Filing commercial scope under an editorial declaration risks having the permit pulled on shoot day.
+We flag the right route from the first call.

 Partially.
 A private finca in Santa Gertrudis, San Rafael or Santa Eulària skips the municipal-occupation layer and the heritage layer.
 You still need Ajuntament notification for vehicle movements on public roads, Guardia Civil coordination if trucks block a lane, and AESA if you fly.
 A drone-plus-coastal-road-plus-finca campaign can mean three offices even when the shoot itself is behind a private gate.

-21 working days minimum for any closure on the Es-10, Es-20 or Sant Josep–Es Cubells stretch.
+21 working days minimum for any closure on the coastal carreteras, including the Sant Josep–Es Cubells stretch.
 The filing routes through the Ajuntament, the Consell d’Eivissa roads office if the carretera is a Consell road, and Guardia Civil confirms the window and officers.
 Closures run 30–45 minutes per take, rolled every 20 minutes during a window.
 The dossier has to be clean — incomplete paperwork gets the window pulled the morning of.

 Formentera is a separate stack — Consell Insular de Formentera as the single window, plus the Formentera side of Parc Natural de Ses Salines covering Illetes, Llevant and Espalmador, and Costas separately.
 Lead time 14–21 working days.
 We routinely file both islands in parallel so your crew can ferry over at 07:15 and shoot both islands on one retainer.
 The ferry from Eivissa port to La Savina is 30 minutes on Balearia or Trasmapi.